 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

 You can deduct state and local income taxes you paid.
 However, you must claim the deduction in the year you paid the taxes.

 You'll increase your deduction for the current year if both of these are true:

 If you didn't do this last year, deduct it in the current year -- the year you paid it.
 If you owed money to a state or locality last year, you probably paid the bill in the current year.
 If you did, include the amount in your current-year deduction.

 You can choose to deduct your state and local sales taxes instead of state and local income taxes.
 This could benefit you if your sales taxes are more than your income taxes.

 Most people who live in a state with a state income tax probably paid more income tax than sales tax.
-However, in those states, people who live on federal or state pensions and Social Security income might benefit from this deduction.
-This might be the case since those pensions and Social Security aren't usually taxable state income.
+However, you might live on federal or state pensions and Social Security income.
+If you do, you might benefit from this deduction since those aren’t usually taxable as state income.